crescent-network/crescent/docs/How-To/plans.md

 There are two different types of farming plans in the farming module.
 Whereas a public farming plan can only be created through governance proposal, a private farming plan can be created with any account or an entity.
 Read [spec](https://github.com/tendermint/farming/blob/master/x/farming/spec/01_concepts.md) documentation for more information about the plan types.

-In this tutorial, some sample data in JSON structure are provided.
-We will use command-line interfaces to test the functionality.
+In this documentation, some sample data in JSON are provided.
+They will be used to test out farming plan functionality.

 ## Table of Contetns